PRAKASHDUBEY/PRAKASHDUBEY/README.md

 🔭 I'm an Backend enthusiast who has gained experience through projects, hackathons, and internship.

-- 🌱 I’m learning React framework to become a full(MERN) stack developer.

-- ⚡ One of the back-end CRUD operation project built by me is [Verdict API](https://github.com/PRAKASHDUBEY/verdict), an application for organizing netizens-verdict regarding the quality of functioning of their pillars of democracy.
+⚡ One of the back-end CRUD operation project built by me is [Verdict API](https://github.com/PRAKASHDUBEY/verdict), an application for organizing netizens-verdict regarding the quality of functioning of their pillars of democracy.

 ### We can have chat at: